spica-engine/spica/docs/content/guide/function.md

 #### Firehose

-You can invoke a function in real-time from yout client application.
-Firehose trigger does not interact with bucket or database.
-Instead, it listens the real-time port so you can interact with the function directly from your client application.
-Firehose trigger can listen a specific event, connection start or connection closed events.
+You can invoke a function in real-time from your client application.
+It is a great tool for low latency operations since it keeps the connection always open *unlike the HTTP trigger*.
+Keep in mind that the firehose trigger does not interact with the bucket or database directly.
+However, that does not mean you can not perform database operations within your function.
+Instead, it listens to the real-time events so you can interact with the functions on the server directly from your client application.
+The firehose trigger can listen to a *user-defined event*, *connection* and *disconnect* event and let you act on behalf of those events.

 As an example, if you are making a game and run a real-time server-side logic that will communicate with the client application such as real-time point calculating, you can calculate score and deliver the result in real-time using the firehose trigger.